yulab2021/TandemMod_document/doc/installation.rst

     git clone https://github.com/yulab2021/TandemMod.git

-TandemMod offers three modes: `de novo training <run_examples.rst#Train m6A model using IVET m6A dataset>`_, transfer learning, and prediction.
+TandemMod offers three modes: de novo training, transfer learning, and prediction.
 Researchers can train from scratch, fine-tune pre-trained models, or apply existing models for predictions.
 It provides a user-friendly solution for studying RNA modifications.

 In the provided repository, the pretrained models are located under the ``./models`` directory, and the data processing scripts and the main script are located under the ``./scripts`` directory::